 Narrator: In reality, it was the mother who didn’t understand.
 It wasn’t their fault she was speaking in a foreign language.

 I started taking pictures everywhere we went, and of everyone we visited.
 When we went to the park, I took a picture.
 When we went to the other park, I took a picture.
 I took pictures of our family and friends, you get the point.

 Whenever we were about to leave the house, I showed them the picture of where we were going.
-And when they forgot midway through the drive (because kids tend to do that), I reminded them with the picture again.
+And when they became upset midway through the drive (because kids tend to do that), I reminded them with the picture again.
 Problem solved!

 Pro Tip: Print, laminate, and cut the pictures.
 It doesn’t have to be fancy.
 If you don’t have a laminator, get one!
 You’ll thank me later.

 We used all of those pictures to create visual schedules, picture binders, and first/then cards.